jonathantissot/create_aws_synthetic/README.md

 I went through the values_example.yaml adding comments to the line to explain what is required and what is not.

 It will require you to provide a path for a folder to be zipped and uploaded to create the Canary.
 This folder can either be an absolute path or a relative path.
+This has been provided as an example script within the nodejs folder.

 After you are set up, you can run:
 ```bash